C++ API

 bool uexec_runner_write(RunnerData* data, const char* buffer, size_t size, size_t* bytesWritten);

-The other way to use it is to forgo header files and simply load functions dynamically at runtime using functions like dlsym.
-MadLadSquad offers a cross-platform library that offers this functionality, the UntitledRuntimeLibraryLoader
+The other way to use it is to forgo header files and simply load functions dynamically at runtime, using functions like dlsym.
+MadLadSquad offers a cross-platform library that offers this functionality, the UntitledRuntimeLibraryLoader.

 Examples